 6. Assemble the circuit shown in Figure 2.
 Q5: How much current do you expect to flow through each resistor?
-Measure I, and the current through each resistor.
+Using the DMM in its current mode, measure the total current I and the current through each resistor.
 Do your results make sense?